exoplatform/exo-documentation/docs/Administration.rst

 -------------------------

 The remove binding process is the action of removing users derived from the binding.
 Unlike the "Add binding", the "Remove binding" is done on a single group.
+You can find :ref:`here <RemoveBindingSteps>` the steps to remove a binding.
-When you, as an administrator, click on the delete icon of a bound group, you are redirected to the ``Binding reports`` tab with a new entry (space/group/Remove binding operation) and the group's item is immediately removed from the "Bound groups" section.
+When you, as an administrator, click on the ``Confirm`` button of the :ref:`deletion confirmation message <DeleteConfirmationMessage>`, you are redirected to the ``Binding reports`` tab  with a new entry (space/group/Remove binding operation) and the group's item is immediately removed from the :ref:`Bound groups <boundGroupsSection>` section.

 Same as for the "Add binding", the "Remove binding" is also executed with a job which is launched each 5 minutes.
 When the execution time comes, the "Remove binding" process removes all the group's users except those who belong to the